projectara/greybus-spec/source/introduction.rst

-The Greybus Specification is included within the MDK; its purpose is to define software interfaces whose data and control flow cross module boundaries.
-This is required to ensure software compatibility and interoperability between modules and the Endo.
+The Greybus Specification is included within the MDK; its purpose is to define software interfaces whose data and control flow cross Module boundaries.
+This is required to ensure software compatibility and interoperability between Modules and the Endo.

-Project Ara utilizes the |unipro| protocol for inter-module communication.
+Project Ara utilizes the |unipro| protocol for inter-Module communication.
 The |unipro| specification is defined by the |mipi|
 Alliance. |unipro|\ 's design follows a layered architecture, and specifies how communication shall occur up to the Application layer in